Protected Mealtimes - Guideline For

 Allied Health Professionals

-- British Dietetic Association (2017) The Nutrition and Hydration Digest (2nd Edition) Improving outcomes through food and beverage services.
+British Dietetic Association (2019) The Nutrition and Hydration Digest: improving outcomes through food and beverage services.

-- The Leeds Teaching Hospitals NHS Trust, (2019) Guidelines for the Oral Nutritional Support of Adults. detail.aspx?ID=1391
+The Leeds Teaching Hospitals NHS Trust, (2022) Guidelines for the Oral Nutritional Support of Adults.

 Trust Clinical Guidelines Group